sahaviev/sandbox-infra/hashicorp-vault-1-basic/ansible/README.md

 - Kubernetes cluster with Vault deployed
 - `kubectl` configured and accessible
 - Ansible installed
+- Vault pods must be running and ready
+-
 ## Important Notes

 ⚠️ **Hardcoded Configuration:** These playbooks are currently hardcoded to work with `vault-0` pod only.
 For a full Vault cluster setup: